hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

 )
 ```

-The first one is very generic and only contains a description, against the second one, I could actually match and determine its type like in this more realistic example:
+The first one is very generic and only contains a description, versus the second one, I could actually match and determine its type like in this more realistic example:

 ```rust
 use thiserror::Error;